HemapriyaOfficial/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ## ER Diagram:
 ![image](https://github.com/user-attachments/assets/ca2ed45a-2975-454a-91de-902f1dac1a25)

-Patient
-PatientID (PK)

-FullName

-DOB

-Gender

-Address

-Phone

-Email

-InsuranceDetails

-Doctor
-DoctorID (PK)

-FullName

-Specialization

-Phone

-Email

-ScheduleDetails

-Department
-DepartmentID (PK)

-DepartmentName

-DepartmentHead

-Appointment
-AppointmentID (PK)

-AppointmentDateTime

-Reason

-Notes

-FK: PatientID

-FK: DoctorID

-MedicalRecord
-MedicalRecordID (PK)

-Diagnosis

-Medications

-Treatments

-TestResults

-VisitDate

-FK: PatientID

-FK: DoctorID

-Billing
-BillingID (PK)

-AppointmentID (FK)

-TotalAmount

-Status (Paid/Unpaid)

-BillingDate

-Payment
-PaymentID (PK)

-BillingID (FK)

-PaymentMode (Cash/Card/Online)

-PaymentDate

-AmountPaid

-Relationships and Constraints:
-Relationships
-Department — Doctor: 1 to Many

-Doctor — Appointment — Patient: Many to Many (via Appointment)

-Patient — MedicalRecord — Doctor: Many to Many

-Appointment — Billing: 1 to 1

-Billing — Payment: 1 to Many (Installments possible)

-Cardinality & Constraints
-Every Appointment is between 1 Doctor and 1 Patient.

-A Billing record is created per appointment.

-A Payment may be split into multiple records.

-Extension (Prerequisite / Billing):
-Extension: Billing and Payment
-New Entity: Bill
-Attributes: BillID (PK), DateIssued, TotalAmount, Status (e.g., Paid/Unpaid), PaymentMethod

-Relationship: Generates between Appointment and Bill

-One appointment generates one bill, so it’s a 1:1 relationship.

-Optional Extension:
-Add a Payment entity if tracking partial payments or transactions is needed.

-Attributes: PaymentID, AmountPaid, DatePaid, PaymentMethod

-Relationship: One Bill → Many Payments (1:N)

-Design Justification:
-Keeping Bill as a separate entity allows tracking financial data without overloading the Appointment entity.

-Makes it flexible to manage payments, receipts, and outstanding dues.

-Design Choices:
-Entity Choices and Justifications
-Patient
-Chosen to represent individuals receiving care.

-Attributes like PatientID, Name, DOB, and InsuranceDetails are critical for identity, communication, and billing.

-Doctor
-Represents healthcare providers.

-DoctorID, Specialization, and WorkSchedule support patient assignment, filtering, and appointments.

-Department
-Provides organizational structure (e.g., Cardiology).

-Allows grouping doctors under departments and supports departmental management.

-Appointment
-Captures interaction between a patient and doctor.

-It’s a many-to-many relationship (a patient may meet many doctors, and doctors consult many patients), resolved as an entity with AppointmentID, DateTime, etc.

-MedicalRecord
-Tracks clinical data (diagnosis, medications, test results).

-Linked to both Patient and Doctor to preserve accountability and medical history.

-Bill
-Introduced to track financial transactions.

-Associated with Appointment since billing is usually appointment-based.

-Supports attributes such as TotalAmount, PaymentMethod, and Status.

-Payment
-Represents actual financial transaction(s) against a bill.

-Allows multiple payments per bill (e.g., installments, partial payments).

-Attributes: PaymentID, BillID, PaymentDate, AmountPaid, PaymentMethod.

-Relationship Choices and Assumptions
-Patient – Appointment – Doctor
-Modeled via the Appointment entity to capture the many-to-many relationship.

-Includes attributes like ReasonForVisit, Date, and Time.

-A patient can have multiple appointments with different doctors.

-Doctor – Department
-A department can have many doctors (1:N).

-Each doctor is assigned to one department.

-MedicalRecord – Patient & Doctor
-MedicalRecord is created for each appointment, linking a specific patient and doctor.

-Relationship: N:1 for both patient and doctor sides.

-Captures diagnoses, prescriptions, and treatments.

-Appointment – Bill
-Every appointment results in exactly one bill (1:1).

-The Bill entity stores total charges and billing status for the services provided.

-Bill – Payment
-Each bill can be settled through one or more payments (1:N).

-The Payment entity includes attributes like AmountPaid, PaymentDate, and PaymentMethod.

-Supports partial payments, insurance co-pays, or installments.

-Key Assumptions
-Every patient visit must have a corresponding appointment.

-A bill is always generated for an appointment (even if free, for record-keeping).

-Medical records are visit-based, not cumulative.

-Payment tracking (e.g., partial payments, refunds) can be optionally extended by adding a Payment entity.
+## Entities and Attributes:
+## Patient
+- PatientID (PK)

+- FullName

+- DOB

+- Gender

+- Address

+- Phone

+- Email

+- InsuranceDetails

+## Doctor
+- DoctorID (PK)

+- FullName

+- Specialization

+- Phone

+- Email

+- ScheduleDetails

+## Department
+- DepartmentID (PK)

+- DepartmentName

+- DepartmentHead

+## Appointment
+- AppointmentID (PK)

+- AppointmentDateTime

+- Reason

+- Notes

+- FK: PatientID

+- FK: DoctorID

+## MedicalRecord
+- MedicalRecordID (PK)

+- Diagnosis

+- Medications

+- Treatments

+- TestResults

+- VisitDate

+- FK: PatientID

+- FK: DoctorID

+## Billing
+- BillingID (PK)

+- AppointmentID (FK)

+- TotalAmount

+- Status (Paid/Unpaid)

+- BillingDate

+## Payment
+- PaymentID (PK)

+- BillingID (FK)

+- PaymentMode (Cash/Card/Online)

+- PaymentDate

+- AmountPaid

+## Relationships and Constraints:
+### Relationships
+- Department — Doctor: 1 to Many

+- Doctor — Appointment — Patient: Many to Many (via Appointment)

+- Patient — MedicalRecord — Doctor: Many to Many

+- Appointment — Billing: 1 to 1

+- Billing — Payment: 1 to Many (Installments possible)

+### Cardinality & Constraints
+- Every Appointment is between 1 Doctor and 1 Patient.

+- A Billing record is created per appointment.

+- A Payment may be split into multiple records.

+## Extension (Prerequisite / Billing):
+### Extension: Billing and Payment
+### New Entity: Bill
+- Attributes: BillID (PK), DateIssued, TotalAmount, Status (e.g., Paid/Unpaid), PaymentMethod

+- Relationship: Generates between Appointment and Bill

+- One appointment generates one bill, so it’s a 1:1 relationship.

+### Optional Extension:
+- Add a Payment entity if tracking partial payments or transactions is needed.

+- Attributes: PaymentID, AmountPaid, DatePaid, PaymentMethod

+- Relationship: One Bill → Many Payments (1:N)

+### Design Justification:
+- Keeping Bill as a separate entity allows tracking financial data without overloading the Appointment entity.

+- Makes it flexible to manage payments, receipts, and outstanding dues.
+## Design Choices:
+### Entity Choices and Justifications
+### Patient
+- Chosen to represent individuals receiving care.

+- Attributes like PatientID, Name, DOB, and InsuranceDetails are critical for identity, communication, and billing.

+### Doctor
+- Represents healthcare providers.

+- DoctorID, Specialization, and WorkSchedule support patient assignment, filtering, and appointments.

+### Department
+- Provides organizational structure (e.g., Cardiology).

+- Allows grouping doctors under departments and supports departmental management.

+### Appointment
+- Captures interaction between a patient and doctor.

+- It’s a many-to-many relationship (a patient may meet many doctors, and doctors consult many patients), resolved as an entity with AppointmentID, DateTime, etc.

+### MedicalRecord
+- Tracks clinical data (diagnosis, medications, test results).

+- Linked to both Patient and Doctor to preserve accountability and medical history.

+### Bill
+- Introduced to track financial transactions.

+- Associated with Appointment since billing is usually appointment-based.

+- Supports attributes such as TotalAmount, PaymentMethod, and Status.

+### Payment
+- Represents actual financial transaction(s) against a bill.

+- Allows multiple payments per bill (e.g., installments, partial payments).

+- Attributes: PaymentID, BillID, PaymentDate, AmountPaid, PaymentMethod.

+## Relationship Choices and Assumptions
+### Patient – Appointment – Doctor
+- Modeled via the Appointment entity to capture the many-to-many relationship.

+- Includes attributes like ReasonForVisit, Date, and Time.

+- A patient can have multiple appointments with different doctors.

+### Doctor – Department
+- A department can have many doctors (1:N).

+- Each doctor is assigned to one department.

+### MedicalRecord – Patient & Doctor
+- MedicalRecord is created for each appointment, linking a specific patient and doctor.

+- Relationship: N:1 for both patient and doctor sides.

+- Captures diagnoses, prescriptions, and treatments.

+### Appointment – Bill
+- Every appointment results in exactly one bill (1:1).

+- The Bill entity stores total charges and billing status for the services provided.

+### Bill – Payment
+- Each bill can be settled through one or more payments (1:N).

+- The Payment entity includes attributes like AmountPaid, PaymentDate, and PaymentMethod.

+- Supports partial payments, insurance co-pays, or installments.

+## Key Assumptions
+- Every patient visit must have a corresponding appointment.

+- A bill is always generated for an appointment (even if free, for record-keeping).

+- Medical records are visit-based, not cumulative.

+- Payment tracking (e.g., partial payments, refunds) can be optionally extended by adding a Payment entity.

 ## RESULT
 Successfully designed an ER diagram for the Hospital Database with entities, relationships, constraints, and billing-extension using the Payment entity to support real-world healthcare operations.